 • Develop treatments that improve outcomes for men with lethal prostate cancer

-• Define the biology of lethal prostate cancer to reduce death
+• Define the biology of prostate cancer progression to lethal prostate cancer to reduce death

 The PCRP is interested in research that addresses all different aspects that contribute to health disparity in prostate cancer.
 The Focus Areas outlined below broadly describe the primary areas that may contribute to disparities in prostate cancer incidence, morbidity, mortality, and survivorship:

-• Environmental factors that may cause endogenous changes, such as environmental exposures, dietary factors, lifestyle factors, and other external factors that may contribute to prostate cancer disparities in specific populations.
+- Environmental factors that may cause endogenous changes, such as environmental exposures, dietary factors, lifestyle factor, and other external factors that may contribute to prostate cancer disparities in specific populations.

-Each investigator may be named on only one FY20 PCRP Health Disparity Research Award application as PI.
+Each investigator may be named on only one FY22 Health Disparity Research Award application as a PI.

 Although a PI may be eligible for both the Established Investigator and New Investigator categories, only one category may be chosen; the choice of application category is at the applicant’s discretion.